kristina-head/cs50-final-project/README.md

 # Nutrinfo
 Nutrinfo is my final project for Harvard University's CS50: Introduction to Computer Science.
-It is a REST API that allows applications to retrieve nutritional information about food in the form of a concise JSON response
+It is a REST API that allows applications to retrieve nutritional information about food in the form of a concise JSON response.
+I built Nutrinfo using Java, Dropwizard and SQLite

 This documentation will help you to understand and utilise the Nutrinfo API